 But why fall into our ignorance and give up what makes you so exceptional.
 The physical strength of a man is nothing compared to the emotional fortitude that is evident in our better halves.
-I am ready to go to the emergency room when I get a hangnail yet women endure labor pains and endless aches as they give birth to each successive generation.
+I am ready to go to the emergency room when I get a hangnail yet women endure labor pains and endless aches as they give birth to the future.
 It is us that should strive to be like you—to be more caring and loving—but the world is steady telling you to invert your light and be more like us men.

 This is nonsense, it is men that come from women.
 It’s women who cracks their ribs to give birth to a children—imagine that.
 He is a derivative of She, the dawn is before the afternoon son (do a little research on the etymology of the words daughter and son to see why I said that).
 I can go on and on how it’s women who are the building block of life.
-Even when it comes to the process of procreation, the task of a man is over after an hour at most, it is the woman who takes our deposit and nurtures our seed in her womb for 9 months and gives life where we just gave droplets.
+Even when it comes to the process of procreation, the task of a man is over after an hour at most.
+It is the woman who takes our deposit and nurtures our seed in her womb for 9 months and gives life where we just gave droplets.
 Click To Tweet

-We emerged from you ladies, so then why are you expanding so much energy trying to merge into the facade of us.
+We emerged from you ladies, so then why are you expending so much energy trying to morph into the facade of us.
 By nature a man just wants instant gratification.
 If it was not for women moderating us, we would be no different than the animals on Wild Kingdom.
 Trust me, I am not preaching to you and I am definitely not judging you.
 I am speaking from experience; chasing lust after lust does nothing but leave us mired into solitude and regret’s hug.